Chrysler Hemi engine: 341

-The 1956 DeSoto Adventurer was the premiere named high-performance version—the DeSoto equivalent of the Chrysler 300—using dual Carter WCFB four-barrel carburetors.
+The 1956 Adventurer was the premiere named high-performance version—the DeSoto equivalent of the twin four-barrel Chrysler 300.

-The Adventurer engine for 1956 used a displacement of 341 CID (3.78" bore by 3.80" stroke) and had a compression ratio of 9.5:1, using a special hydraulic camshaft profile.

 345

 The largest DeSoto engine for 1957 was the DeSoto Adventurer offering 344.6 cuin with square bore and stroke dimensions of 3.80 inches.
-The DeSoto Adventurer used dual Carter WCFB four-barrel carburetors for a rating of 345 bhp, producing one horsepower per cubic inch (the first American car to do so as standard equipment) utilizing a similar intake manifold to the 1956 341 Adventurer and a similar camshaft.
+The DeSoto Adventurer used dual Carter WCFB four-barrel carburetors for a rating of 345 bhp, producing one horsepower per cubic inch (the first American car to do so as standard equipment) using a similar intake manifold to the 1956 341 Adventurer and a similar camshaft.
 The compression ratio remained at 9.5:1.

 Dodge

 Dodge's Hemi was introduced in 1953 as the Red Ram.
 Dodge did not have a V8 engine until one was developed specifically for the line in 1953 based on the 1951 Chrysler hemi design, but downsized for these smaller cars.
-They have the smallest bore center distance of any hemi engine at 4.1875 in.
+They have the smallest bore center spacing of any hemi engine at 4.1875 in.
 They do not share any major dimensions or components with the larger Chrysler and DeSoto hemi engines, or the Plymouth A engines.
-From 1955 to 1958 (see 1956 D500 Dodge D-500 cars and packages: early performance cars) lower-performance versions of the Dodge hemi were introduced by substituting less complex poly (single rocker shaft) heads and valve train parts, including one variant only built as a poly (259").
+From 1955 to 1958 (see 1956 D500 Dodge D-500 cars and packages: early performance cars) lower-performance Hemi-based alternatives to the Dodge hemi were introduced by substituting less complex poly (single rocker shaft) heads and valve train parts, including one variant only built as a poly (259").
 These were used in low-line 1955-58 DeSotos and Dodges, and 1955-56 high-line Plymouths.

 Dodge Trucks marketed their version of the Hemi under the name PowerDome.